Insulin glargine pensPronunciation

 Important safety information:

-- Insulin glargine pens may cause drowsiness, dizziness, blurred vision, or lightheadedness.
+- Drowsiness, dizziness, blurred vision, or light-headedness may occur while you use insulin glargine pens.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use insulin glargine pens with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - Do not drink alcohol without discussing it with your doctor.
 Drinking alcohol may increase your risk of developing high or low blood sugar.